Flight-Free-UK/flight_free_uk_website/source/posts/whats-wrong-with-jet-zero.html.markdown

 The government's Jet Zero plan boldly speaks of the UK “leading the way” in finding the solutions to climate change.
 Yet it begins with a telling statement: “Our ambition is to decarbonise aviation in a way that preserves the benefits of air travel…”

 It’s clear that this is a policy based on growth.
 ‘Preserving the benefits' means continuing the upward trajectory that aviation has followed for the last 30 years.
-There is boasting of working with the Climate Change Committee (CCC), yet there is no adoption of its recommendation that demand management will have to play a key role.
+They boast of working with the Climate Change Committee (CCC), yet there is no adoption of its recommendation that demand management will have to play a key role.
 Instead it’s assumed that other sectors will decarbonise so that aviation doesn’t have to.

 So how will we magically reduce emissions with continued growth?